celiajonas/UParis_BME_2021/README.md

 - Length unpaired trigger
 - Length paired trigger

 Toehold sequences are generated and tested to verify the following modalities : absence of a stop codon and stability of the beginning of the protein.
-A second .csv file called "selected_toeholds_results" is created containing the following informations :
+A second .csv file called "selected_toeholds_results" is created and contains the following informations :
 - Non paired count in the miRNA subsequence
 - Structure	of the miRNA subsequence
 - Sequence